 - 120. Monitoring and reporting of groundwater levels and groundwater quality shall be undertaken in accordance with the approved GCMP, and the conditions of discharge permit RM220578. - 121.
-Monitoring and reporting in relation to dust management be undertaken in accordance with the requirements of the certified DMMP. - 122.
-Monitoring and reporting in relation to soil properties shall be undertaken on the site in accordance with the certified SMP, and results provided to Council. - 123.
-The consent holder shall maintain a complaints register, which shall detail the following as a minimum: - (a) The person responsible for the complaints register and appointment of a nominee who can be contacted in case of concerns/ complaints arising; - (b) The location, date and time of the complaint; - (c) The nature of the complaint (e.g., noise, dust, vehicle speeds etc.); - (d) A description of weather conditions at the time of complaint (notably wind speed and direction as per the meteorological monitoring required by condition 53); - (e) Any identified cause of the complaint; - (f) The action(s) taken to investigate and if appropriate remedy the issue. - 124.
-The consent holder shall inform the Council's Team Leader Monitoring and Enforcement within one working day of any complaint being received. - 125.
-The complaints register shall be forwarded to the Council's Team Leader Monitoring & Enforcement on request. - 126.
-A contact number of the nominee detailed in the complaint's register shall be provided to all adjoining property owners and occupiers. - 127.
-The consent holder shall, no more than 20 working days following the completion of each Stage of work, notify the Council's Team Leader Monitoring & Enforcement.
-Notification shall be in writing and include a visual representation (such as photo or video) of the completed Stage of work. - 128.
-The consent holder shall keep a daily record of the weight of gravel extracted, which shall be submitted on a monthly basis to the Council's Team Leader Monitoring & Enforcement.
+Monitoring and reporting in relation to dust management, and soil reinstatement and rehabilitation shall be undertaken in accordance with the requirements of the certified DMMP-and SMP. - 122.
+Monitoring and reporting in relation to soil properties shall be undertaken on the site in accordance with the certified SMP, and results provided to Council.

+- 112,123.
+The consent holder shall maintain a complaint's register, which shall detail the following as a minimum: - (a) The person responsible for the complaints register and appointment of a nominee who can be contacted in case of concerns/ complaints arising; - (b) The location, date and time of the complaint; - (c) The nature of the complaint (e.g., noise, dust, vehicle speeds etc.); - (d) A description of weather conditions at the time of complaint (notably wind speed and direction as per the meteorological monitoring required by condition 583); - (e) Any identified cause of the complaint; - (f) The action(s) taken to investigate and if appropriate remedy the issue. - 113.124.
+The consent holder shall inform the Council's Team Leader Monitoring and Enforcement within one working day of any complaint being received. - 114,125.
+The complaints register shall be forwarded to the Council's Team Leader -Monitoring & Enforcement on request. - 115.126.
+A contact number of the nominee detailed in the complaint's register shall be provided to all adjoining property owners and occupiers. - 116.127.
+The consent holder shall, no more than 20 working days following the completion of each Sstage of work, notify the Council's Team Leader Monitoring &

+Enforcement.
+Notification shall be in writing and include a visual representation (such as photo or video) of the completed Sstage of work.

+117,128.
+The consent holder shall keep a daily record of the weight of gravel extracted, which shall be submitted on a monthly basis to the Council's Team Leader - Monitoring & Enforcement.